Nick Mullens: Cleveland Browns

 Mullens was signed to the Cleveland Browns' practice squad on September 1, 2021.
 Mullens was elevated to the Browns' active roster on October 21, 2021, prior to their game that evening, and reverted to the practice squad the following day.

 For the Week 15 matchup against the Las Vegas Raiders, Mullens was named the starting quarterback after the Browns experienced a COVID-19 outbreak, which included fellow quarterbacks Baker Mayfield and Case Keenum testing positive.
 In addition, the game was moved from Saturday, December 18, to Monday, December 20, the first game of the season to be postponed due to COVID-19.
 During the game, Mullens threw a touchdown pass late in the fourth quarter, giving the Browns the lead.
 Derek Carr subsequently led a successful drive down the field, which ended with the Raiders kicking a field goal and winning 16–14.
-Mullens completed 20 of 30 passes for 147 yards and a touchdown in the loss before reverting back to the practice squad later that week.
+Mullens completed 20 of 30 passes for 147 yards and a touchdown in the loss, and reverted to the practice squad later that week.

 Las Vegas Raiders

-Mullens signed with the Las Vegas Raiders on April 4, 2022.
+Mullens signed with the Raiders on April 4, 2022.

 Minnesota Vikings

 On August 22, 2022, the Raiders traded Mullens to the Minnesota Vikings for a 2024 conditional seventh-round pick.
+In Week 17 against the Green Bay Packers, Mullens relieved Kirk Cousins in a 41–17 loss.
+In the game, he threw for 57 yards, including a touchdown to K. J. Osborn.

 On March 14, 2023, Mullens signed a two-year contract extension with the Vikings.

+On October 11, 2023, the Vikings placed him on the injured reserve list.
+He was activated on November 18, 2023.

+In Week 14 against the Raiders, Mullens replaced Joshua Dobbs in the fourth quarter and led the Vikings on a 12-play, 56-yard drive which broke the scoreless tie and gave the Vikings a 3–0 win.
+Following the win, the Vikings announced that Mullens would start against the Cincinnati Bengals in Week 15.
+Mullens made his second start for the Vikings in Week 16 versus the Detroit Lions.
+He threw for 411 yards, 2 touchdowns, and 4 interceptions in the 30–24 loss.
+Following the loss, the Vikings benched Mullens ahead of their Week 17 matchup against the Green Bay Packers in favor of Jaren Hall but re-entered at half-time when they scored just three points.
+Mullens started again in Week 18.

+Mullens opened the 2024 season as the third-string quarterback behind J.J.
+McCarthy and Sam Darnold, but a season-ending injury in the preseason to McCarthy thrusted Mullens into the primary backup role.
+Darnold started all 17 games and Mullens finished the season completing both his pass attempts in four games played.

+Jacksonville Jaguars

+On March 12, 2025, Mullens signed with the Jacksonville Jaguars.

 NFL career statistics

 Personal life

-On August 30, 2019, Mullens and his wife had their first child.
+On August 30, 2019, Mullens and his wife Haleigh had their first child, a boy.